 Cap or crown, they do the same thing.

-A traditional crown or cap covers the whole of the tooth.
+A traditional tooth crown or cap covers the whole of the tooth.

 A partial crown is a solution that does not cover the whole tooth.
 As the name suggests, it covers part of the tooth.

-Fitting any crown requires adaptations to be made to the natural tooth to be able to essentially stick the artificial piece in place, these partial crowns require fewer changes to the natural tooth.
+Fitting any crown requires adaptations to be made to the natural tooth to be able to essentially stick the artificial piece in place.
+Partial crowns require fewer changes to the natural tooth.

 As highlighted in the following video, a partial crown is in some cases a better alternative and technology such as CEREC (explained shortly) can really help do away with the need for the full crown.

 Evidence suggests that gold and other materials were used to create crowns and bridges by the Etruscan civilisation dating back as far as 800 BC.

 However, in more modern history it was in 1889 that the all-porcelain “jacket” crown (PCJ) made from porcelain was created by Charles H. Land.